 Summer financial assistance is limited to students who have submitted the Free Application for Federal Student Aid (FAFSA) by the institutional priority file date (February 15) and have remaining Federal Pell Grant or Direct Loan eligibility from the current award year.
 Typically, students need to be enrolled in at least six credit hours.
 There are no housing charges for the summer term.

 How many credits do I need to receive financial aid and scholarships?

-Northeastern students residing in The Nest Student Housing must be enrolled full time which is 12 credit hours for undergraduates and 9 credit hours for graduate students (including Teacher State Licensure Program).
-Although you may eligible for financial aid and scholarships as a part time student, you must be at full time status to reside in The Nest Student Housing.
+Northeastern students residing in The Nest student housing must be enrolled full-time, which is 12 credit hours for undergraduates and nine credit hours for graduate students (including Teacher State Licensure Program).
+Although you may eligible for financial aid and scholarships as a part-time student, you must be at full-time status to reside in The Nest.

 The housing status which I reported on my FAFSA is incorrect, what should I do?

-The Financial Aid Office will receive listing of Northeastern students residing in the Nest student housing from The Nest administrators.
-The Financial Aid Office will then make the appropriate adjustments to the room & board amount in the Cost of Attendance based on the type of room being leased.
+The Financial Aid Office will receive listing of Northeastern students residing in The Nest student housing from The Nest administrators.
+The Financial Aid Office will then make the appropriate adjustments to the room and board amount in the Cost of Attendance based on the type of room being leased.

 Do loans have to be repaid while I am in school?

 In general, no, loans do not have to be repaid while the student is in school.
 Exceptions to this would be Unsubsidized Direct Loan interest payments, private loans and Parent Loans for Undergraduate Students (PLUS) that may require payment on the interest and/or principal while the student is enrolled.

 How does my academic progress affect my financial aid and housing?